aboutcode-org/aboutcode/aboutcode-data/README.rst

             - source: googlecode.com
               identifier: apache-foundation

-Other identifiers may be used as needed by some tools, such as in hyperlinked APIs.
+Other identifiers may also be used, as needed by some tools, such as in hyperlinked APIs.